paoloitaliani/Text-Classification/README.md

 X_train, X_test, y_train, y_test, indices_train, indices_test = train_test_split(X_tfidf, labels, df.index, test_size=0.33, random_state=0)

 ```

-The models I'm going to consider to perform the classification of our documents are:
+I considered different models to perform the classification and a brief explanation of them is provided below.

-#### - Linear support-vector machine
+#### Linear support-vector machine

 SVMs are based on finding the "best" hyperplane that in a n-dimensional euclidean space is able to split two classes of a given dataset.
 By "best" I mean the hyperplane that is able to maximize the distance between the support vectors and the hyperplane itself.
-The support vectors are the closest points from both classes, closest to the hyperplane.
-The following picture gives a more clear insight on how the hyperplane is defined, in a very simple case where we just have two explanatory variables and so the hyperplane becomes a line.
+The support vectors are the closest points from both classes to the hyprplane.
+The following picture gives a more clear insight on how the hyperplane is defined in a very simple case, where we just have two explanatory variables and the hyperplane is a line.

-SVMs don't support multiclass classification natively, but there are two different approaches that solve this problem.
-The function LinearSVC from the scikit-learn package implements by default the One-to-Rest approach that is based on the construction of one hyperplane for each class.
-Each hyperplane separates the points of a given class from the points of the remaing classes and its construction is equivalent to the two classes case discussed above.
+SVMs don't support multi-class classification natively, but there are different approaches that solve this problem.
+The function LinearSVC from the scikit-learn package implements by default the One-vs-Rest approach that is based on splitting the multi-class dataset into multiple binary classification problems.
+An hyperplane is constructed for each class and each hyperplane separates the points of a the given class from the points of the remaing classes.
+The way this hyperplanes are defined is equivalent to the two classes case discussed above.

+##### Logistic Regression

+Logistic regression as SVMs doesn't support multi-class classification natively.
+The One-vs-Rest approach can be again implemented, in this case it is based on training a logistic regression classifier for each class, to compute the conditional probability of belonging to the corresponding class given our data.
+The observation is then assigned to the class that maximizes this probability.

+##### Naive Bayes Classifier
 ```python

 ```